 The Turks would build specific mosques for themselves to practice their Hanafi rites.
 Unlike the traditional Tunisian mosques, these buildings include the tomb of their founder; they are easily recognisable thanks to their octagonal minarets, crowned by a balcony and a lantern.

-Youssef Dey, built in 1616 and neighbour to the Kasbah, was the first of these such mosques.
-More slender and better decorated, the Hammouda-Pacha mosque reflects the prosperity experienced by the city forty years later.
+The Youssef-Dey mosque, built in 1616 and neighbour to the Kasbah, was the first of these such mosques.
+More slender and better decorated, the Hammouda-Pasha mosque reflects the prosperity experienced by the city forty years later.

-However, a single Ottoman mosque is inspired by the model of the Hagia Sofia or the Suleiman mosque of Istanbul: the Sidi Mehrez mosque, topped with one large central dome surrounded by smaller domes.
+However, a single Ottoman mosque is inspired by the model of the Hagia Sophia or the Süleymaniye mosque of Istanbul: the Sidi Mahrez mosque, topped with one large central dome surrounded by smaller domes.

-Many zawiyah, religious foundations, would also be built, such as that of Sidi Ibrahim er-Riahi featuring exuberant decorative elements of sculpted plaster.
-From the 18th century onwards, the members of the Beylical family would be buried inside a vast funerary complex topped with domes, Tourbet el-Bey.
+Many zawiyahs, religious foundations, would also be built, such as that of Sidi Ibrahim Riahi featuring exuberant decorative elements of sculpted plaster.
+From the 18th century onwards, the members of the Beylical family would be buried inside a vast funerary complex topped with domes, Turbet el-Bey.

 The mosque of the Kasbah (13th century) was attached to the Hafsid citadel, today long gone.
-Its square-based minaret with diamond shaped decorative elements is inspired by the Koutoubia in Marrakech, capital of the Almohad dynasty; today it is the oldest minaret in Tunis.
+Its square-based minaret with diamond-shaped decorative elements is inspired by the Kutubiyya in Marrakesh, the capital of the Almohad dynasty; today it is the oldest minaret in Tunis.
 It was used as the model for the reconstruction of the minaret of the Great Mosque, in 1894.

-The Mohamed-Bey mosque (late 17th century) is also known as the Sidi Mehrez mosque.
-It is the only example in Tunis in the style of the great mosques of Istanbul: a square hall surrounded by a courtyard on three sides, and topped with a large central dome surrounded by other, smaller domes.
+The Mohamed-Bey mosque (late 17th century) is also known as the Sidi Mahrez mosque.
+It is the only example in Tunis in the style of the great mosques of Istanbul: a square hall surrounded by a courtyard on three sides and topped with a large central dome surrounded by other, smaller domes.
 Nevertheless, the building, unfinished, is devoid of minarets.

-The Beys’ second dynasty, the Husseinites, built a private funerary complex for themselves in the heart of the medina known as Tourbet el-Bey.
+The Beys’ second dynasty, the Husaynids, built a private funerary complex for themselves in the heart of the medina known as Turbet el-Bey.
 It is a collection of richly decorated rooms and courtyards, covered with domes, some round, some oval.
 The male tombs are topped with a Turkish headdress or turban sculpted from the marble.

 © G. Mansour, “Tunisie, patrimoine universel” (Tunisia, Universal Heritage), Dad Editions, 2016